noahehall/theBookOfNoah/0current/aws/0microservices.md

   - then when multiple options exists for the db type, determine the use cases, limits, efficiencies, and costs associated with each

 - SQS vs SNS vs Kinesis
-  - use SQS when delivery guarantees are required, but only a single consumer can handle a single message, if the consumer fails, the message goes back into the queue
+  - use SQS when delivery guarantees are required, but only a single consumer should handle each message, if the consumer fails, the message goes back into the queue
   - use SNS when delivery guarnatees arent required, or when multiple consumers need to act on a single message
     - you need to architect for failure, as once the message is taken from the topic, its up to the consumer to succeed, on failure the data is lost
-  - use kinesis when delivery guarantees are required, ordering is guanrateed, AND Multiple consumers for each message
+  - use kinesis when delivery guarantees are required, ordering is important, AND Multiple consumers need to be updated on each message
     - like SQS, has message delivery gurantees
     - like SNS, multiple consumers for each message

 ## lambda

-- basically on-demand compute, almost anything you would need an EC2 instance for, you can implement as an AWS Lambda fn
+- the most basic on-demand compute, almost anything you would need an EC2 instance for, you can implement as an AWS Lambda fn
 - event drivent, stateless (serverless) business logic
 - compute service to run code without managing servers
 - use cases

   - target of an event bridge rule
   - cloud watch alarm automation, especially in high availability & failover contexts where you need to spin up new resources and reassign EIPs
+  - s3 putObject can trigger an instance of a lambda fn to run, e.g. in response to new data being saved to s3

 - limits

   - 15 min max execution time
   - 3k mb max ram
   - types of event/messages that can trigger lambda execution